Into the fold? What’s next for Instagram as founders leave

 Facebook CEO Mark Zuckerberg has long seen Instagram’s promise.
 At the time, it was by far Facebook’s largest acquisition (although it was dwarfed by the $19 billion Zuckerberg paid for WhatsApp two years later).
 And it was the first startup allowed to operate mostly independently.

 That has paid off big time.
-Not only did Instagram reach 1 billion users faster than its parent company, it also succeeded in cloning a popular Snapchat feature, dealing a serious blow to that social network upstart and succeeding where Facebook’s own attempts had repeatedly failed.
+Not only did Instagram reach 1 billion users faster than its parent company, it also succeeded in cloning Snapchat’s popular “Stories” feature, dealing a serious blow to that social network upstart and succeeding where Facebook’s own attempts had repeatedly failed.
 Instagram also pioneered a long-form video feature to challenge YouTube, another big Facebook rival.

 Recently, Instagram has been on a roll.
 In June, Systrom traveled to New York to mark the opening of its new office there, complete with a gelato bar and plans to hire hundreds of engineers.
 Only a month earlier, Instagram had moved into sparkly new offices in San Francisco.
 In a July earnings call, Zuckerberg touted Instagram’s success as a function of its integration with Facebook, claiming that it used parent-company infrastructure to grow “more than twice as quickly as it would have on its own.”